 For everyone else

-The reason why my thought process changed about my son and the Iron Man Suit, is because I remember people telling me I would never finished college, I would never get a masters, and even people continue telling me what they feel I cannot do.
-Although I have learned to ignore these comments, it would have also have been better to hear words of encouragement instead of hearing what I cannot do.
+The reason why my thought process changed about my son and the Iron Man Suit, is because I remember people telling me I would never finish college, I would never get a master’s, I would never get a PhD; and although I have learned to ignore these comments, it would have also have been better to hear words of encouragement instead of hearing what I cannot do.
 If a dream is in my heart, it was given to me for a reason.
 You do not understand my dream because it is not for you to understand.

-But what I and you can do is believe in yourself.
-What you can also do is give positive words to your friends, your husbands, or your family members instead of telling them how dumb they are for thinking they can achieve the impossible.
+Therefore, learn that you can always give positive words to your friends, your husbands, or your family members instead of telling them how dumb they are for thinking they can achieve the impossible.
 And who knows, they might do just that….the impossible.

 Two books that changed my life and that explains what I am trying to say perfectly are the Alchemist and The Dream Giver.
 Both are good reads that I recommend for people who have dreams that no one else believes in.